crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets.md

 ### Introduction

 When it comes to categorizing common vulnerabilities targeted by penetration testers (and malicious hackers), NIST's 2008 categories of vulnerabilities (attack targets) is a logical starting point.

-NIST SP 800-115, "Technical Guide to Information Security Testing and Assessment", was published in 2008 but has not been formally updated.
-While the high-level principles and methodology of penetration testing in this guide are still sound, the taxonomy of vulnerabilities is significantly outdated.
+NIST SP 800-115 (Technical Guide to Information Security Testing and Assessment) was published in 2008 but it has not been formally updated.
+While the high-level principles and methodology of penetration testing in the guide are still sound, the taxonomy of vulnerabilities is significantly outdated.
 The attack landscape has evolved dramatically, primarily towards web applications, identity-based attacks, APIs, and cloud services.
 A modern, practical taxonomy of attack categories can be anchored in the following three frameworks:

+- **OWASP Top 10:** The de facto standard for categorizing critical risks in web applications.
-- **CWE Top 25:** This is now the standard for categorizing the root cause of a vulnerability.
+- **Common Weakness Enumeration (CWE):** The authoritative list for classifying the root cause of software vulnerabilities.
-- **CVE/NVD:** This is how we track specific instances of vulnerabilities in software (what is exploited).
+- **Common Vulnerabilities and Exposures (CVE) & the National Vulnerability Database (NVD):** The systems for tracking specific, instances of vulnerabilities in software products.
-- **OWASP Top 10**:

-These three frameworks reflect an evolving attack landscape pointing to the following categories of vulnerabilities:
+These three frameworks reflect an evolving attack landscape prioritizing the following categories of vulnerabilities:

 - **Web Application Flaws:** Injection (SQLi, OS Command), XSS, Broken Access Control (IDOR).
 - **Security Misconfigurations:** Cloud storage (S3) buckets, default credentials, unnecessary services.